 The Church is well entrenched among the Kuria in both Countries and the Christian population is approximately 70% of the entire community.
 However, some practice traditional religions and there are some pockets of Muslim faithful.

 Kenya is always championing the fight against Female Genital Mutilation but the practice in the Kuria community brings a setback to government efforts to eradicate the practice by 2022.
 According to reports, almost 2,800 girls from the Kuria community in south-western Kenya underwent FGM in the year 2020 and more than 1,000 in 2021.

-A revised New Testament was launched in November 1996.
-Work on the Old Testament has been going on facilitated by the Tanzania Bible Society until 2013.
+The Gospel of John in Igikuria was printed by Bible Society of Kenya in 1987 in the revised translation and orthography.
+A revised New Testament in Igikuria language was launched in November 1996.
+Work on the Old Testament has been going on facilitated by the Tanzania Bible Society in 2013.
 However, it was felt that the two Bible Societies need to work together so that the end product of the translation can serve the Abakuria of both Kenya and Tanzania.

 In 2013 Kenya and Tanzania Bible Society signed an agreement that they would work jointly to avail a Bible that is mutually acceptable on both sides of the boarder.
 BSK launched the Igikuria Book of Deuteronomy and Malachi on September 17th 2016 at Mabhera Geton’ganya.
 By 2020 all the drafting, team revision, reviewers work, and Translation Consultant checking of the complete Igikuria Bible had been done.